 University Hospitals, Crosshouse and Ayr

 University Hospitals, Crosshouse and Ayr are large district general hospitals based in Ayrshire, central Scotland.
 Crosshouse is situated 35 minutes south of Glasgow and Ayr a further 19 miles South.
 The total catchment population is around 375,000.
 Funding from Additional Cost of Teaching money has provided this opportunity to continue our commitment to teaching of undergraduate medical students.
-We wish to appoint of Clinical Teaching Fellows (14 posts) within the dept of medicine at both hospital sites, commencing August 2018.
+We wish to appoint of Clinical Teaching Fellows (14 posts) within the department of medicine at both hospital sites.
+The posts will commence in August 2019.

 The Clinical Teaching Fellow will focus on the organisation, development and provision of teaching to undergraduate medical students from Glasgow University.
-You will spend approx 8-12 hours per week on a mixture of bedside teaching and facilitated tutorials.
+The successful candidates will spend approximately 8-12 hours per week on a mixture of bedside teaching and facilitated tutorials.
 Pursuit of a qualification in medical education is encouraged and fully funded.

 The balance of time will be in clinical practice with protected time for personal development (audit, research and/or completion of certificate course in medical education).
 In Ayr, the clinical component of the post will be in Gastroenterology, Respiratory, Endocrine, Cardiology, Rheumatology, and Haematology.
 In Crosshouse, we can offer clinical experience and learning opportunities in Medical High Dependency, Acute Medicine, Gastroenterology, Cardiology, Respiratory, Renal, Haematology, Acute Stroke, Frailty (community geriatrics) or Infectious Diseases.
 It may be possible to support other specialties on request.

-Please see our main advertisement to view further information, including a Job Pack by clicking the apply button.
-Closing date: 3 April 2018 (noon).
-Please quote Ref No: MD/831/17.
-Please state which post(s) you wish to apply for Details of all our Medical Posts can be found at www.medicaljobs.scot.nhs.uk
+Please see our main advertisement to view further information, including a Job Pack, by clicking the apply button.
+Interviews will be held week commencing 15th April 2019.
+Please quote Ref No: MD/874/18 - state which post(s) you are interested in.
+Details of all our Medical Posts can be found at www.medicaljobs.scot.nhs.uk